Coronavirus guidance for students and applicants

 When will I start in January?

-You will then move to Block One which will commence from the 8 February 2021 with a blend of online lectures and face to face small group sessions, seminars and tutorials.
+You will then move to Block One which will commence from 8 February 2021 with online lectures and small group sessions, seminars and tutorials until mid-February, when the government reviews the situation.

 Are you still accepting applications for January 2021?